adamlogan17/portfolio-website/images/README.md

 The word document within this folder is used to create the 'currentTechSkills.png' along with the websites listed below.

-Remove the background of an image: https://www.remove.bg/upload
+Remove the background of an image: https://www.remove.bg/upload or https://www.photoroom.com/background-remover/

 Improve the quality of an image: https://www.upscale.media/upload